Shikaga/PitchBlackAnalysis/index.md

 Breaking Jack out of Crematoria is the perfect kind of task for Riddick deal with.
 Remaining undetected, working in dark dangerous corners of the universe, and escaping with his life, and bringing those less fortunate with him to safety.

 And it could have so easily come to pass.
 The fact is, once you remove the Necromonger subplot, the rest of the film isn't too bad.
-An edit of *Chronciles* that was an hour and a half long, in which only the bounty hunter and crematoria scenes were left, would have been great.
+An edit of *Chronicles* that was an hour and a half long, in which only the bounty hunter and crematoria scenes were left, would have been great.

 The Curate's Egg
 ----------------